 - Serve the community through organizations like Habitat for Humanity, Circles, and Feeding our Neighbors: Stadium Food Rescue.

 - Meet for small group on Sundays at 7:00 p.m. to discuss faith-related questions and grow with one another spiritually.

 - Meet on Wednesdays at 7:00 p.m. to hang out and catch up.

 Are you in your twenties and thirties, looking for friends and faith?
-Join us on Wednesday nights for a social hangout, or on Sunday afternoons to fellowship, snack, pray, and study scripture with the T2A2 small group.
-We are currently studying the book of Acts about the early days of the Church.
+Join us on Wednesday nights for a social hangout, or on Sunday evenings to fellowship, snack, pray, and study scripture with the T2A2 small group.
 No need to prepare ahead of time or bring anything besides a Bible or Bible app.
-We meet in person outside or on Zoom on Sunday afternoons at 3:00 p.m., practice physical distancing and wear masks.
+We meet in person outside or on Zoom on Sunday evenings at 7:00 p.m.
 Interested in learning more or getting on our mailing list?
-Contact us at email@example.com.
+Contact us at firstname.lastname@example.org.

 Email Chris Wahl, Haley Brown, and Resident Minister Andrew Frazier at email@example.com for questions or to join our email list.
 Feel free to contact Andrew at firstname.lastname@example.org with pastoral care needs as well.